dianamatata/CRD_immune_cells/README.md

 and  Hi-C data from Javierre et al., Cell 2016

+The code and data fir the figures are found in the folder CRD immune cells/A CRDs/R plots

 ## Softwares
 Publicly available code used in this study :
 BCFtools v1.8 (based on HTSlib v1.8)